Newport High School (Bellevue, Washington): Music

 The Newport Jazz Ensemble has competed in the Essentially Ellington Jazz Festival and Competition in New York.
 The Jazz Ensemble participates in many festivals including Clark College Jazz Festival, Bellevue College Jazz Festival, Lionel Hampton Jazz Festival, and the Swing Central Jazz Festival in Savannah, Georgia, placing second in 2011.
 Other activities include the KPLU School of Jazz Recording Project and performing at the Paramount Theatre.

 The Marching Band performs at home football games, assemblies and parades all across Washington State.

 The Newport Orchestra program features a select chamber orchestra for top orchestral instrumentalists.
-The program won second place at the 2015 ASTA National Music Festival in Salt Lake City and first place at the 2016 National Orchestra Cup in New York City.Newport's Chamber Orchestra received third place in the 2025 American String Teachers Association (ASTA) National Orchestra Festival behind Redmond High School.
+The program won second place at the 2015 ASTA National Music Festival in Salt Lake City and first place at the 2016 National Orchestra Cup in New York City.
+Newport's Chamber Orchestra received third place in the 2025 American String Teachers Association (ASTA) National Orchestra Festival behind Redmond High School.

 Robotics

 The Newport Robotics Group, also known as NRG or NRG948, is the official FIRST team of Newport High School.
 They have been participating in the FIRST Robotics Competition since 2002.
-They are officially sponsored by The Intuitive Foundation, FIRST Washington, Google, SPEEA, Microsoft, Boeing, the Washington OSPI, Gene Haas Foundation, Harbor Freight Tools for Schools, and the Bellevue Schools Foundation.
+They are officially sponsored by The Intuitive Foundation, FIRST Washington, Google, SPEEA, Microsoft, Boeing, the Washington OSPI, Gene Haas Foundation, Harbor Freight Tools for Schools, XTool, Polymaker, Hatchx and the Bellevue Schools Foundation.